 “If we’re looking to change obesity and improve rates of physical activity, we need that multi-pronged, multi-layered approach that involves everybody, from governments to individuals,” he said.
 “All have a role to play, some of which will be about nudges and automatic responses to things in the environment, but some of which will still rely on state regulation.”

 “Humans do things that make their lives easier, including taking short cuts in their thinking and actions and if you can harness those towards healthy ends, all well and good.
-But that is not the be all and end all of behaviour change.
+But that is not the be all and end all of behavior change.

 “Tobacco and the reduction in levels of smoking in Australia, Great Britain, the US and Canada have been a consequence of multi-layered and multi-level strategies, including nudge, that have been integrated with each other.
 This has taken decades and it may take just as long with obesity and chronic disease.”